 - Poor performance at the Partner Visa interview.
 In many cases, the department can request you and your partner to attend an interview to discuss your relationship.
 If you can’t answer important questions about your partner, such as their birthdate, family members, or key dates in their life, the case officer may suspect that you do not have a genuine and ongoing relationship.
 Likewise, failure to be able to respond quickly and knowledgeably if you’re required to attend the phone interview will also likely result in a refusal.
 It used to be the Case Officers who would always issue requests if they sought further information necessary to assess the application.
 Frequently they do.
 However, this is not usually the case.
 Applicants should not take it for granted that their Case Officer will request them for outstanding documents.
 Under immigration law, a case officer is not mandated to make a request for further information.
 It may be that your application is refused to outright based on the information provided.

 There are different reasons why an application for a Partner Visa is refused but most Partner Visa refusals fall into the above category.
-A partner visa costs upwards of 7,106 AUD.
-Consequentially, this is a significant time and financial investment.
-Attempting to lodge a Partner Visa application without the assistance of a registered Migration Agent may create a necessary liability for you and your partner.
+A partner visa costs upwards of AUD7715.
+Consequentially, this is both a significant time and financial investment.
+Attempting to lodge a Partner Visa application without the assistance of a registered Migration Agent may create an unnecessary liability for you and your partner.

 Many couples believe that simply because of their genuine relationship, the department will believe their application, you should consider that the case officer assessing your application is actively looking for a reason to refuse your application.
 If you’re not confident in the prospects of your application, we strongly suggest that you consult a professional and have your options properly assessed.